yuxuanzhang-1024/ProcedureT5/README.md

 ```

 ## Dataset
 You can find the Orgsyn dataset and the augmented Orgsyn dataset [here](./dataset).
-For the Pistachio dataset, you need to request [Vaucher et al.](https://www.nature.com/articles/s41467-021-22951-1) to access it.
+Access the Pistachio dataset requires the permission from [Vaucher et al.](https://www.nature.com/articles/s41467-021-22951-1).

 ## Model Train
-For training T5 series models, please configure shell scripts [here](./scripts/) and run them.
+For training and finetuning ProcedureT5, please configure shell scripts [here](./scripts/) and run them.

-## Perform Prediictions
+## Perform Predictions
-The four variants of our model are available via the HuggignFace Hub in the following links:
+Our two model variants are available on the Hugging Face Hub at the following links:

+[ProcedureT5-small](https://huggingface.co/Napister/ProcedureT5-small): Derived from MolT5-small, this model was trained using the augmented Pistachio dataset.

+[ProcedureT5-base](https://huggingface.co/Napister/ProcedureT5-base): The top-performing model in our study, built from MolT5-base and trained with the augmented Pistachio dataset.

 ## Citation